Careers & Education

 SAT Sections Overview: What the Digital SAT Covers

-You answer 98 questions total: 54 in Reading-Writing and 44 in Math.
-Each section is split into two timed modules: 32 minutes for RW, 35 minutes for each Math module.
-A 10-minute break is between them.
-The second module’s difficulty adapts to first-module performance.
+You answer 98 questions total: 54 in Reading and Writing and 44 in Math.
+Each section is split into two timed modules.
+The Reading and Writing modules last 32 minutes each, while the Math modules last 35 minutes each.
+There is a 10-minute break between the two sections.

 SAT sections overview

-✏️ Note: The digital SAT takes about 2 hours and 14 minutes.
+✏️ Note: The digital SAT takes about 2 hours and 14 minutes of testing time, plus a 10-minute break.

 Reading and Writing: What Skills Are Tested